labbsr0x/go-horse/README.md

 4:17PM DBG Response the mainHandler:/v1.39/images/json
 ```

-We intercepted every request to docker daemon as configured by the property **pathPatter** in the filter definition file with the regex `.*`.
+We intercepted every request to Docker daemon as configured by the property **pathPatter** in the filter definition file with the regex `.*`.
 Even though this is being a JavaScript file, that property's value will be used in the Go context (`regexp.Regexp`) to filter the URLs, so don't use JS regexes, they won't work in go-horse.
 Sorry.
-Test your patterns in sites like https://regex101.com/ with the golang ?flavor? selected.
+Test your patterns in sites like https://regex101.com/ with the golang? flavor? selected.

 Now look at the `function` function - Yes, naming things aren't one of our strengths.
 You will see more of this as you continue reading and get more involved with go-horse.
 Let us explain how this `function` function works: (there's a whole functionality going on)

 That function called as 'function' receives 2 arguments.
 The first one, `ctx` has data and functions provided by go-horse, it is related to the 'client and daemon communication' and filter chain.
 The second one, the `plugins` argument, will contain data and functions provided by you.
 It's a way to extend the filter's context, if you need it.
-Letting you inject all things we forgot to include.
+Letting you inject all the things we forgot to include.
 We explain that better.
 Later.
 Now, more about the `ctx` variable and their properties :

 #### 3.1.
 Filter function arguments